diamond9159/ClipboardHealth_test_project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here
+I reduced the code amount using ternary operator instead of if...else statement.
+I made function for repeated code snippets.
+I assigned an initial value to candidate variable and used object destructuring for simplification.